An Additivity theorem for cobordism categories: Introduction

 In this paper we formulate and prove a ``local-to-global principle'' designed to produce homotopy fiber sequences of cobordism-like categories, and hence long exact sequences on their homotopy groups.
 Roughly, it states that under certain assumptions, pull-back squares

-of (not necessarily unital, but ``weakly unital'') categories geometrically realize to homotopy pull-back squares of spaces; the key assumption here is that morphisms in the target of $P$ can be universally lifted through $P$ in a specific sense, formalized by the notion of cartesian and cocartesian fibration.
+of (not necessarily unital, but ``weakly unital'') categories induce, by geometric realization, homotopy pull-back squares of spaces; the key assumption here is that morphisms in the target of $P$ can be universally lifted through $P$ in a specific sense, formalized by the notion of cartesian and cocartesian fibration.

 Then we apply this local-to-global principle in the setting of classical cobordism categories $\cob_d$ of \cite{GMTW} and its version with boundaries $\cob_{d,\dell}$ of \cite{Genauer} (actually, possibly with higher corners and tangential structures, see section \ref{sec:genauer}).
 It will turn out that in this case we recover the following theorem, due to Genauer \cite{Genauer}: